Rbcafe/OUTGUESS/README.md

 # Outguess

 Outguess is an advanced steganography tool.
+Outguess will conceal your document inside image (JPG) of your choice.